Rhysling Award

 The Rhysling Awards are an annual award given for the best science fiction, fantasy, or horror poem of the year.
-The Rhyslings are named for a character in a science fiction story: the blind poet Rhysling, in Robert A. Heinlein's short story "The Green Hills of Earth".
+The award name was dubbed by Andrew Joron in reference to a character in a science fiction story: the blind poet Rhysling, in Robert A. Heinlein's short story "The Green Hills of Earth".
 The award is given in two categories: "Best Long Poem", for works of 50 or more lines, and "Best Short Poem", for works of 49 or fewer lines.

 The nominees for each year's Rhysling Awards are chosen by the members of the Science Fiction Poetry Association (SFPA).
 Each member may nominate one work for each of the categories.
-The nominated works are then compiled into an anthology called The Rhysling Anthology, and members of the Association then vote on the final winners.
+Until 2022, all nominated works were compiled into an anthology called The Rhysling Anthology, and members of the Association would then vote on the final winners.
+In 2022, the process was changed such that the nominees are instead presented to a jury, who select no more than 50 finalists for the short award, and no more than 25 for the long award.
+Now only these finalist are compiled into the anthology and put to a final vote by the SFPA membership.
 From 2005 to 2011, the Awards were presented in July at a ceremony at Readercon.
-While the "Best Short Poem" category allows very short poems to be entered the SFPA also has the Dwarf Stars Award which is for poems from one to ten lines.
+In 2022, eligibility guidelines were changed to exclude poems also nominated for the Dwarf Stars Award or the Elgin Awards.

 In 2005, the SFPA published an anthology of the winning poems, The Alchemy of Stars: Rhysling Award Winners Showcase.